-A fine vintage which was widely declared and continues to fulfill its promise.
+A fine vintage which was widely declared and continues to fulfill its promise

-The harvest began around 20th September in extreme heat.
-Due to the dry summer, sugar readings were on the low side but the heat served to raisinise a portion of the crop thereby concentrating the musts.
+The harvest began around 20 September in extreme heat.
+Due to the dry summer, sugar readings were on the low side but the heat served to raisin a portion of the crop, thereby concentrating the musts.

-This being the last vintage to be bottled both in Portugal and in the UK there is inevitably a certain amount of variation from bottle to bottle.
+This being the last vintage to be bottled both in Portugal and in the UK, there is inevitably a certain amount of variation from bottle to bottle.
 All subsequent vintages were bottled in Vila Nova de Gaia.

 Quinta do Noval Nacional